 In spite of a research design that could have led to minimizing, underestimating or even silencing the experience of racism, it thus came up very frequently during our interviews.
-Another unexpected result is the relative frequency of racialized identifications mentioned during the interviews.3 Ethno-racial identifications - such as "we Arab people", "we Black people", "we Blacks and Arabs", "we Maghrebi", "we Muslims" - were expressed spontaneously by nearly one third of the French respondents.
-These phrases - expressed in an inductive way, without a prior question on their self-identification - constitutes the most frequently mentioned collective identification, far ahead of territorialized identifications - "we residents of the banlieues" that nevertheless recurs relatively frequently - and even more so than class-based expressions - "we the working-class" "we poor people" - that are almost absent from the corpus.
+In addition to the frequency of the experiences of racial discrimination mentioned, another unexpected result is the relative frequency of racialized identifications mentioned during the interviews.3 Ethno-racial identifications - such as "we Arab people", "we Black people", "we Blacks and Arabs", "we Maghrebi", "we Muslims" - were expressed spontaneously by nearly one third of the French respondents.
+These phrases - expressed in an inductive way, without a prior question on their self-identification - constitutes the most frequently mentioned collective negotiate their interviews as dealing with "social mobility", in order to identify if and when the issue of ethnoracial discrimination arose.